Luke-Pretzie/SparkTutorial/README.md

 ### The Impact of Big Data
 * 90% of the data in the world today has been created in the last two years alone.
-* US healthcare system alone could create $300 billion in value annually with proper applications of big data (Manyika et al.)
+* US healthcare system alone could create $300 billion in value annually with proper applications of big data (http://www.mckinsey.com/business-functions/digital-mckinsey/our-insights/big-data-the-next-frontier-for-innovation)

 ![Alt text](https://media.nationalpriorities.org/uploads/total_spending_pie%2C__2015_enacted.png)